mathmaster13/fynotek/advanced-course/dates-and-times.md

 ## Time
 Time is extremely easy: just say "[hour] kynsi [minute]"!
 Here are some details:
-- Days are defined the same way that they are in English: 40 hours in a day, with 140 minutes in an hour (remember that these numbers are in seximal!).
+- Days are defined the same way that they are in English: 24 hours in a day, with 60 minutes in an hour.
 - If there are zero minutes, you can omit the minutes entirely (i.e. instead of saying "fo kynsi fui" for "2:00", you can say "fo kynsi").
-- Fynotek uses a 24-hour clock, so instead of saying "1:00 PM", you would say "21:00", or "fopo ay kynsi".
+- Fynotek uses a 24-hour clock, so instead of saying "1:00 PM", you would say "13:00" (which is 21:00 in seximal), or "fopo ay kynsi".
 Midnight is 0:00 (fui kynsi).

 To say the time, you can use "fuho", like this:
 > *fuho us kynsi fo.*\
 > It is 3:02.

 You can, of course, use other words, such as forms of *mawak*, instead of "fuho".

+To say when you will do something, you can use *in* or *ak*/*ka*:
+> *pii in fopo ay kynsi.*\
+> *ak fopo ay kynsi ka pii.*\
+> I ate at 13:00/1:00 PM (21:00 in seximal).

 ### Abbreviation
 Abbreviating time is done with "[hour]K[minute]" (or "[hour]k[minute]").
 When abbreviating, keep the 0 if there are no minutes.